Sampling schemes of multitype continuous-time Bienaym\'e-Galton-Watson trees and limiting critical genealogies: Proof of the main results

 as expected. \end{proof}

-The next lemma gives us control over the branching-off the spines terms.
-Since we will apply it not only for the limit of Theorem \ref{teoJointLawSplittingTimeChildrenPartitionScaledBeforeTheLimit}, but also for the limit of the joint law \ref{propoJointSplittingEventWithPartitionChildAndType}, we will use a more general notation.
+The next lemma provides control over the branching-off the spines terms.
+Since it will be applied in different contexts and not only to the limit of Theorem \ref{teoJointLawSplittingTimeChildrenPartitionScaledBeforeTheLimit}, we present it in a more general form.